I found my way to painting via photography, graphic design and ceramics.

-I initially shot 35mm film with my Nikon FM2, but soon I wanted to make images on a bigger negative.
-Since I could not afford a decent 2 1/4 format camera, I bought a Holga for about $20 and did a bit of research on how to disable the shutter and before long I was making images with it.
+In 1999 I immersed myself in night photography when I attended a course taught by the Nocturnes in San Francisco.
+I wanted to make images on a bigger negative.
+Since I could not afford a decent 2 1/4 format camera, I bought a Holga for about $20 and did a bit of research on how to disable the shutter and take long exposures.

-During this time the internet also started exploding onto the photography scene, and I created my first website featuring my Holga photographs.
-The Holga night images became very popular and I started receiving many requests to explain how to make these images.
+In 2002 I created my first website featuring my Holga photographs.
+The Holga night images became very popular through Flickr and I started receiving many requests to explain how to make these images.
 That’s why I created a page on my site specifically dedicated to Holga questions.

-I have exhibited my images in several one-person and group shows in the Bay Area, and was part of Lance Keimig’s Darkness Darkness Show at Harvard University in 2007.
+I have exhibited my night photographs in shows in the Bay Area and at Harvard University.